 Australian Commercial Property Market Wrap | Q2 2018

-Another financial year is about to bite the dust.
-That means it’s a good time to take stock of what’s happening in the Australian commercial property market.
+Another financial year is now behind us, which makes it a great time to take stock of what’s happening in the Australian commercial property market.

 Rent for A-Grade office premises in the Sydney CBD has increased by double digits over the past year.
 Now, you can expect to pay $1,190 per square metre (by far the most expensive rate in Australia).
-Incentives are also relatively low, averaging about 19%.
+Incentives are also relatively low, averaging between 15 to 19%.

 Vacancy rates are running at between 4 and 5%, which is well below the national average of just under 10%.
 It’s clear to see that Sydney office space continues to be one of Australia’s most sought-after assets despite such reduced stock levels.